Antique Appliance Restoration Process

 Refrigeration systems are closely inspected and determined to be either re-useable or replaced.
 Our refrigeration specialist are AHAM-NARDA certified by the U.S. Environmental Protection Agency and are qualified to either overhaul and re-use the original refrigeration system or, when necessary, refit the refrigerator with a new refrigeration system using new environmentally friendly refrigerants.

 After the external and internal restoration takes place, all of the parts are layed out and the reassembly process begins.
 Each stove and refrigerator, with a few exceptions on specific units, receive new internal insulation.
 All of the original electrical wiring and components are inspected, and any material determined to be unsafe is replaced with new.
-Because the original wiring is typically a better grade wire, as a general rule we do not replace all of the wiring unless it is necessary for safety concerns.
+Although the original wiring is typically a better grade wire than today’s material, we conduct a thorough examination of all the wiring within the appliance and replace any and all that show any sign of corrosion and/or deterioration to the out insulation covering.
+In pre-WWII appliances, we always completely replace all of the wiring.
+In any situation where an appliance may have been subjected to water damage from flooding or otherwise, all wiring would be deemed to be unsafe and it would be replaced.
 External power cords are always replaced.
 As refrigerators are reassembled, they receive a new, custom door gasket.
 The new door gasket in conjunction with the new insulation, insures a positive airtight seal for the appliance.
 These features create a super insulated cabinet that result in an extremely energy efficient machine.

 The final assembly process addresses the fine-tuning of cosmetic as well as operational details.
 The re-assembled appliance is carefully inspected for door alignment, levelness, ease of drawer, control knob and shelf operation, as well as finished surface appearance.
 The appliance is then connected to the proper power source and tested for performance.
 Refrigerators are allowed to operate for a full 10 days with temperatures and running times being monitored on a regular basis.
 Gas and electric stoves are connected to their respective power sources and tested for effective heating and consistency of oven temperatures.
 Calibration adjustments are made to ensure the appliance operates at an optimum performance level when it reaches its new home.
 Gas stoves are converted and set for natural gas or propane gas, depending on the requirements of the owner.
 Oven safety control valves are installed on all restored vintage gas stoves.
 For electric stoves, we re-calibrate each oven and burner control.
 In the event that we are unable to use a switch or control that was original to the appliance, we seek out the most suitable new replacement part, or new, old stock if it is available then refit the original knob to the new control to ensure a proper cosmetic finish.
 One last detail cleanup takes place and final photos complete our process.
 Prior to shipment, pickup, or delivery we draw up a “Use & Care Guide” for each project inclusive of any specific directions or suggestions that we noted as we restored the appliance.
 A copy of this guide is given to each client and one is kept in the project file here in our office.
 Some clients want to see the journey their vintage treasure takes as we give it new life.
 As such, we’re happy to take detailed photos throughout the restoration process and create a photo CD for you upon request.
 (Please know that additional charges apply for this service.)